bwasilewski/Idiomatic-Javascript/README.md

 ## You should not:

 + Use any shorthand.
+Ever.

 Why?
 Because shorthand code is not easily legible.
 It sacrifices readability to save a few bits but since you're minifying your source code, you don't need to worry about saving any bits!